StefanoAnzolut/business-guide/source/quickstart/onboard.rst

 You can choose between 2 options:

-- Your team members can make an appointment at one of our partner locations to verify their identity.
+- Your team members can make appointments at our partner locations to verify their identity.

 - To verify your entire team, our staff can come to your office and train one person.
 They can then verify everyone else in your team.

 Do you plan to add new members to your Skribble Business regularly?
-We recommend a one-time training for one employee in this case.
-After the training, they will be able to verify other employees, customers, or even suppliers independently using the RA app of Swisscom. `Learn more about how it works`_.
+In this case, we recommend one-time training for one employee.
+After the training, they can verify other employees, customers, or suppliers independently using Swisscom's RA app. `Learn more about how it works`_.

  .. _Learn more about how it works: https://www.skribble.com/identification/